A trustless and decentralized way to allow coverage providers and coverage users to exchange value is core to the Helium Network.

 Sometime before the expiration block, the OUI operator will submit a

-transaction channel, a transaction which also explicits how many data credits
+transaction channel, a transaction which also shows how many data credits

 are being burned in the name of which hotspots.
 Should a hotspot not be credited